KernFerm/BubblesTheDev-WebBrowser/SECURITY.md

 * Chromium sandboxing and process isolation where applicable
 * strict separation between web content and privileged browser operations
 * tighter controls around downloads, diagnostics, profile handling, and other higher-risk browser features
-* visible, user-controlled update behavior rather than a hidden silent updater model
+* visible, user-controlled, browser-controlled installer update behavior with progress visibility and automatic install handoff rather than a hidden always-on updater model

 Public security documentation is intentionally kept high-level.
 Detailed implementation behavior may change between releases and is documented separately where appropriate.